-A payroll register is a spreadsheet that lists the total information from each payroll: total gross pay, the total of each type of deduction, and total net pay are set out in a payroll register.
-The calculation for each individual employee for total gross pay, withholding and deduction amounts, and total net pay is set out in an employee earnings record and the totals from all employee earnings for the pay period are the source of the totals in the payroll register.
+A payroll register is a spreadsheet that lists the total information from each payroll.
+Total gross pay, the total of each type of deduction, and total net pay are set out in a payroll register.
+The calculations for each individual employee for total gross pay, withholding and deduction amounts, and total net pay are set out in an employee earnings record, and the totals from all employee earnings for the pay period are the source of the totals in the payroll register.
 A payroll register is usually part of an online accounting software package or online payroll application.
 The information in the payroll register is used to help you with several important payroll tax tasks:

 What Does a Payroll Register Include?